rajatgusain17-sketch/Logistics-Optimization-for-Delivery-Routes-FedEx-SQL-Project/README.md

 * *SLA Realignment*: Adjust "Estimated Delivery Date" expectations to reflect the real-world 25-hour average delay to improve customer trust.
 * *Route R002 Deep Dive*: Model the logistics flow of R002 after the high-performing R001 route to reduce delays.
 * *Optimize Warehouse Footprint*: Consolidate under-utilized hubs using a "Hub-Spoke" model to reduce fixed operational costs.

+  ---

+## ​Learning Outcomes
+* #### Data-Driven Problem Solving:
+Learned to translate complex, messy logistics datasets into clear performance metrics, specifically identifying a systemic "on-time" delivery crisis where OTD rates were under 10%.
+* #### Root Cause Analysis (RCA):
+Gained proficiency in isolating specific bottlenecks by comparing performance across regions and routes, such as identifying why Route R002 experienced a 41-hour delay while R001 remained highly efficient.
+* #### Operational Strategy:
+Developed the ability to propose strategic business changes based on quantitative evidence, such as recommending a "Hub-Spoke" consolidation model to address extreme warehouse under-utilization (0.20%–0.30%).
+* #### Advanced Analytical Modeling:
+Learned to uncover latent operational patterns, such as the "Tipping Point" where warehouse utilization over 85% causes exponential dispatch delays.
+* #### Evaluating Business Infrastructure:
+Enhanced skills in assessing Service Level Agreements (SLAs) by uncovering "SLA Erosion," where premium-paying customers were receiving standard-level service.
+* #### Contextual Data Interpretation:
+Learned how to apply the "80/20 Rule" to logistics to focus on the most impactful issues, such as specific mechanical and traffic failures that drive the majority of extreme delay outliers.

+---

+## Conclusion
+​This project successfully utilized SQL to uncover critical bottlenecks in the FedEx logistics network, highlighting issues such as a low on-time delivery rate and severe warehouse under-utilization.
+By identifying these inefficiencies and recommending strategic actions—including SLA realignment, facility consolidation, and route modeling—this analysis provides a clear, data-driven roadmap for operational improvement.
+Ultimately, this project demonstrates how data analysis can be used to reduce costs and improve service reliability in complex supply chain environments.